 As enterprises strive for digital transformation, IT teams have increasingly adopted a mix of public and private clouds, each with its own advantages for the specific needs of targeted workloads.
 This multi-cloud infrastructure has made private cloud vs public cloud debates irrelevant – enterprises can take advantage of the benefits of both on-premise infrastructure and cloud solutions.

-With a multi-cloud architecture, IT departments can rely on public Cloud offerings for highly scalable, readily available, pay-as-you-go Cloud resources that offer access to new technologies – AI/ML, serverless computing, blockchain, real-time Cloud analytics and more.
-Public Cloud platforms provide the speed, agility and geographical reach to accelerate innovation.
+With a multi-cloud architecture, IT departments can rely on public cloud offerings for highly scalable, readily available, pay-as-you-go cloud resources that offer access to new technologies – AI or machine learning, serverless computing, blockchain, real-time cloud analytics and more.
+Public cloud platforms provide the speed, agility and geographical reach to accelerate innovation.

 Dell Technologies Cloud includes: